dgrnbrg/vim-redl/README.markdown

 - `ctrl-up` in insert mode goes up in the history
 - `ctrl-down` in insert mode goes down in the history

 If some of these key bindings don't work on your machine, you can try to redefine them in your .vimrc.
-For example:
+For example, to bind moving up in the history to Ctrl-Shift-K:

     imap <silent> <C-S-K> <Plug>clj_repl_uphist.

-To change key bindings, the plugs for the repl are:
+To change other key bindings, the plugs for the repl are:

     <Plug>clj_repl_enter.
     <Plug>clj_repl_eval.